Prof. Patricia Mickey

 B.A., California State University-Fresno; M.M., Kansas State University

 A native of Derby, Kansas, Patricia Mickey has been a member of the music faculty at Truman State University since 1996.
-Her teaching duties include instructing the horn studio and teaching classes in world music.
-She also conducts the Truman Horn Choir and performs with the Truman faculty brass and woodwind quintets.
+Her teaching duties include instructing the horn studio and teaching classes in world music and brass methods.
+She also conducts the Truman Horn Choir and performs with Truman faculty ensembles.